simondlevy/pysmirfduino/README.md

 <img src=media/pysmirfduino.png width=600>

-Fast bidirecitonal communication between Python and Arduino using Bluesmirf
+This repository provides an example of fast bidirecitonal communication between an Arduino using Bluesmirf and a Python program running on a desktop or laptop computer.